Alqama-svg/public_streamlit_ml_web_app/README.md

 ## Source of datasets

-All the datasets are taken into use from kaggle
+All the datasets taken into use are from kaggle

 - [Diabetes Dataset](https://www.kaggle.com/datasets/saurabh00007/diabetescsv)
 - [Heart Disease Dataset](https://www.kaggle.com/datasets/johnsmith88/heart-disease-dataset)

-## Seperate link for the python notebooks which were used to create and train the model
+## Seperate links for the python notebooks used to create and train the model

 - [Diabetes Notebook file](http://localhost:8888/lab/tree/DiabetesAnalysis.ipynb)
 - [Heart Disease Notebook file](http://localhost:8888/lab/tree/HeartAnalysis.ipynb)